Welcome to Norrbotten's museum

 Virtual tour in Gammelstad's church town

-The area became a world heritage site in 1996, as a result of both its natural and cultural values.
+The area became a World Heritage Site in 1996 due to its natural and cultural values.

 The justification for the decision to declare Laponia a World Heritage Site was: